-The Governing Body fully recognises its responsibilities regarding Safeguarding and Child Protection and for safeguarding and promoting the welfare of children as outlined in Part 2 of KCSiE, 2022.
-The Governing Body has the strategic responsibility to monitor and ensure that all Child Protection arrangements, procedures, policies, and training are in place and effective.
+The Governing Body fully recognises its responsibilities regarding safeguarding and child protection and for safeguarding and promoting the welfare of children as outlined in Part 2 of KCSiE 2023.
+The Governing Body has the strategic responsibility to monitor and ensure that all child protection arrangements, procedures, policies, and training are in place and effective.
 Safeguarding will be an agenda item on every full Governing Body meeting, and any relevant reports on the operation of safeguarding / child protection across the school are provided and considered.

-Management and leadership by the Headteacher and Governors ensure that the time, resources and training are adequate to ensure that the DSL responsibilities, as outlined in KCSiE, are carried out and that all strategic Child Protection and safeguarding arrangements are in place and effective.
+Management and leadership by the Headteacher and Governors ensure that the time, resources and training are adequate to ensure that the DSL responsibilities, as outlined in KCSiE 2023 are carried out and that all strategic child protection and safeguarding arrangements are in place and effective.

-The Governing Body will ensure that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development, so that all systems, processes, and policies operate with the best interests of the child at their heart and will facilitate a whole school approach to safeguarding which involves everyone.
+The Governing Body will ensure that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development, so that all systems, processes, and policies operate with the best interests of the child at their heart and will facilitate a whole School/College approach to safeguarding which involves everyone.

 The Governing Body are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and the local multi-agency safeguarding arrangements set out by the ERSCP.
-The Senior Leadership Team will be supported to ensure that there are policies and procedures in place to make sure that appropriate action is taken in a timely manner to safeguard children.
+The Senior Leadership Team will be supported to ensure that there are policies and procedures in place to make sure that appropriate action is taken in a timely manner to safeguard and promote children's welfare.